Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 - Download or clone all of the files in this repository and save them to a folder of your choice.

 #3.
-Set up Neo4J

-If this is your first time running a simulation only:
+Set up Neo4J (for the first time running a simulation only)

 - Start Neo4J (on Windows, from the Windows Start Menu.)
 Use the default database location and click “start”: